 Faucaria tigrina succulent plants are native to South Africa.
 Also referred to as the Tiger Jaws succulent, they can tolerate slightly cooler temperatures than most other succulents which makes them perfect for growers in temperate climates.
-Intrigued, and want to learn how to grow a Tiger Jaws?
+Intrigued and want to learn how to grow Tiger Jaws?
 The following Tiger Jaws plant info will teach you how to grow and care for Tiger Jaws.

 Tiger Jaws Plant Info

 Tiger Jaws succulents, also known as Shark’s Jaws, are Mesembryanthemums, or Mesembs, and belong to the family Aizoaceae.
 Mesembs are species that resemble stones or pebbles, although Tiger Jaws succulents look more like small fanged animal jaws.

 This succulent grows in clumps of stemless, star-shaped rosettes amongst rocks in its native habit.
 The succulent is a low growing perennial that only reaches about 6 inches (15 cm.) in height.
 It has triangular shaped, light green, fleshy leaves that are about 2 inches (5 cm.) in length.
 Surrounding each leaf are ten soft, white, upright, tooth-like serrations that look like a tiger or shark’s mouth.

 The plant blooms for a few months in the fall or early winter.
 Flowers range from bright yellow to white or pink and open midday then close again in the late afternoon.
 The sun dictates whether they will be open or closed.
 Faucaria succulent plants will not bloom at all if they don’t get at least three to four hours of sun and are a few years old.